 You may also want to get your dog to try on dog boots/booties for added protection.
 They are great for providing paws with resistance against the cold ground, which some areas may have been sprayed with toxic chemicals such as antifreeze.

 As long as your dog does not overheat in a winter coat, then I would also consider a jacket for your dog as it offers other benefits such as:

-- A jumper or a jacket can help keep your dog clean and so help keep your home clean
+- A jumper or a coat can help keep your dog clean and so help keep your home clean

 - help keep them warm

-- If you have an older dog with arthritis, then they will definitely benefit from the warm jacket can provide
+- If you have an older dog with arthritis, then they will benefit from the warm jacket that can provide

 Below are some winter-related articles by Derek Chambers of Finchley dog walker